My Take on The KonMari Method

 Honestly when I first read this book I had mixed feelings of being able to relate, and thinking the book was a little too ‘hippy’ for me.
 I could relate because as I child I had a friend that I loved to play with.
 The only thing, is we never really played.
 She would sit on her bed and watch while I cleaned her room.
 She had an amazing Barbie house and I would sit and organize and sort the barbies and their accessories.
 I LOVED it.

 The hippy part?
 It seemed a little weird to have to hold each item to see if it “sparks joy”, but in the end it made sense.
 If you just glance at the clothes in your closet or drawer, you might not find those buried items.
 Once I emptied out my closet and held each item, I could remember if I liked the item and why.
 Clothing that only matched one thing, could be worn only one way, or I never really liked how it fit was moved out.
 The same went for books, dishes, etc. If this method seems a little hippy, just try it.
+Change the wording and think “do I actually like or use this?”
+Instead of asking if it sparks joy.
 It might actually work for you!

 It most certainly can be.
 I think a better phrase might be “Perspective Changing”.
 One of the best things that I learned is that all of our ‘stuff’ has a purpose.
 If you have an article of clothing you loved in the dressing room, but haven’t worn since, it has served it’s purpose by bringing you joy right there in the dressing room.
 Gifts that you didn’t really appreciate or don’t need: It served the purpose of bringing the gift-giver joy.
 Some items continue to serve a purpose in our lives (favorite articles of clothing, and other items that we use on a daily basis) while other things have served their purpose and don’t need to be kept around anymore.